 1. Charter Membership.
 Those artists who joined APAA prior to June 1, 1994.

-2. Juried and Signature Membership Status.
+2. Associate, Signature and Distinguished Membership Status.
 (See specific page on this Article)

 1..
 Annual membership dues and payment schedule policy shall be determined by the Board of Directors and approved by a 2/3 majority of the membership quorum at a general meeting.